ResetXPDR/MSFS_AutoFPS/README.md

     - Avoid rapidly changing views or panning your external view too quickly, especially initially as un-cached scenery loads in, as you will induce temporary FPS drops that may trigger an unnecessary TLOD Min + reduction.
     - Cannot be enabled at the same time as Auto Target FPS due to automation control ambiguity.
 Selecting both will result in the most recent selection being enabled and the other disabled, with a dialog box to advise this.
     - If VRAM+ is active and VRAM limiting is in effect, TLOD Min + seeking will be cancelled, and potentially completely reset if severe enough.
-  - TLOD Base - - Excludes TLOD Base + occurring below Alt TLOD Top in FPS Cap mode only.
+  - TLOD Base Extra - Unchecking excludes TLOD Base Extra occurring below Alt TLOD Top in FPS Cap mode only.
   - TLOD Max - Sets the maximum TLOD the automation algorithm will use.
 (TLOD Min+10 - 1000 allowable)
   - TLOD Max + - additional TLOD Max in high elevation areas.
     - When enabled, extends TLOD Max in areas where the terrain is higher than Mtn Alt Min (100ft - 100000ft allowable) by the TLOD Mtn Amt amount (10 - 1000 allowable), progressively increasing by the TLOD step size per second until completely activated.